ShipraSaha42000/Gym-Exercises-App-Using-ReactJs/README.md

 Created a GYM exercise app using ReactJS, Material UI and Rapid API.
-Check the URL to see the website : https://the-golds-gym.netlify.app/
+Go to the URL to visit the website : https://the-golds-gym.netlify.app/
 # Gym-Exercises-App-Using-ReactJs